Doctoral Supervisor Training

 Intercultural Communication

-- Understand the concept of principled negotiation and its benefit in the supervision of DRs
+- Learn to identify and focus on underlying interests and not on positions.
+Understand the concept of principled negotiation and its benefit in the supervision of DRs

 Module 5